 Diablo 2 Mercenaries – Different In Each Act

-Each act in Diablo 2 offers different themed mercenaries that can be hired to fight for the player and come with their own strengths.
+Like many other games like Diablo players can recruit an AI controlled ally to fight alongside them.
+In Diablo 2 specifically each act offers different themed mercenaries that can be hired to fight for the player and come with their own strengths.
 When considering which act has the best mercenaries players need to consider what each offers in terms of abilities but also the type of weapons they can equip as this is fundamental in their power level.
 Note that prior to the Diablo 2: Lord of Destruction expansion players could not equip their hirelings with items and with this game mechanic added players can now significantly boost the damage of their mercenary companions.

 The Diablo 2 mercenaries from each act can be summarised as follows:

 - Act 1 (Rogues): Rogues hired from the first game act are restricted to using general bows and come with either cold or fire arrow and inner sight for their abilities.
 Players earn one for free after defeating Blood Raven which is generally your first experience with mercenaries.
 In D2R these mercenaries can equip Amazon bows, benefit from + Amazon skill levels and enhance their arrows further with freezing arrow and explosion arrow.